 Annual disclaimer: Note that this blog is called On The Field of Play.
 Awards aren't on the field of play.
 So this is going to be short.
 I'm going to list who I think should get each award and who I think will receive it.
 Then let's move on, OK?
 It's the postseason.

 Disclaimer: I don't feel a team's won-lost record is relevant.
 I don't think awards should be limited to players whose teams play in the postseason.
+I also don't buy that pitchers shouldn't be eligible for the MVP award.
 That's my opinion.
 You might not agree.
 Many voters don't.
 That's cool.
 Just want you to know where I'm coming from.

 AL Cy Young

 Who should get it: I thought Cleveland's Corey Kluber and Seattle's Felix Hernandez stood out this year.
 Let's break them down:

 Kluber generated his record despite playing with a weak defense behind him.
 Hernandez pitches in a pitcher-friendly ballpark but got limited run support (3.5 runs per 27 outs when he was in the game, 12th lowest in the league).
 Both pitched for teams that made a run for, and fell short of, the post-season.
 I was all set to vote for Hernandez given that he played in the same division as two of the best teams in baseball (Angels and A's) while Kluber pitched in the weak American League Central, but Behind the Box Score calculated that Kluber's opponent-adjusted run prevention was superior.
 So I voted for him.